Slevinski/slevinski.github.io/series/formal-signwriting/entries/grammar-of-formal-signwriting/technical-notes.md

 AS10011S10019
 ```

 The difference is grammatical, not aesthetic.
-One is a full sign.
-The other is only a prefix fragment.
+The first pattern can match a full sign.
+The second example is only a prefix fragment.

 ## I. Token families at a glance